 A General tab will open.
 Under Compatibility Properties, Check ‘Unlock voltage control’ and hit Apply.
 The software will restart and now you can increase the voltage.

 Start by increasing the core voltage by 20% which is very safe and now try stress testing or benchmarking your graphics card on the clock speeds on which it previously crashed.
-You can increase the voltage percentage up to 100% but most experts don’t recommend to do so.
+You can increase the voltage percentage up to 100% but most experts don’t recommend doing so.